BOSTON CONSULTING GROUP (BCG)

 Similar to McKinsey, networking for a position at BCG is most effectively targeted at the professional consulting staff, as opposed to recruiters.
 Aside from getting a personal introduction through friends and family, there’s almost no better way to connect with BCG consultants than attending your school’s BCG-sponsored career events – fairs, interview days, coffee chats, etc.

 Networking inside diversity groups at any firm is a huge bonus.
 They provide a forum for people with a shared interest or background and give you a direct channel to consultants at work.
 BCG offers diversity groups for the following:

 In addition, BCG offers 2 programs to the Black and Hispanic undergrad student community – the Bridge to Consulting Workshop and Externship programs.
-The intensive 2-day Bridge to Consulting Workshop held this past spring for Class of 2014 and 2015 was held in the BCG Chicago Office, all expenses paid.
+The intensive 2-day Bridge to Consulting Workshop held this past spring in the BCG Philadelphia Office was all expenses paid.
 Interviews for the Externship program – involving a week-long non-paid in-office experience – are held during the Workshop, so if you’re looking to apply for an internship, your first step is to apply for the Bridge to Consulting Workshop.

 The firm offers a similar program for MBAs.
 BCG’s Scholars Program invites Black and Hispanic MBA students to apply for a Summer Internship.
 “Scholars” are awarded a $5,000 forgivable loan upon acceptance and are welcomed onto a project team for the summer.